When to Use a Period

 - In the nineties, Farley worked as a test driver for Acme Inc.

-Periods with quotation marks
+With quotation marks

 - Tumkin said, “I leave for Denmark on Friday.”